-Updated 19 Oct 2017: VU announced Fabbri and his research team won a $1.7M DoD research grant to develop a clinical documentation system for use in battlefield ambulances and helicopters.
+Updated 12 Aug.
+2021: VU Profile of Fabbri, founder of Maize, which was acquired in May this year by Austin-based SecureLink, with backing from Vista Equity Partners (Austin) and Cove Hill (Boston).
+19 Oct 2017: VU announced Fabbri and his research team won a $1.7M DoD research grant to develop a clinical documentation system for use in battlefield ambulances and helicopters.
 Release here.
-13 April 2016: Maize announced today it had completed a second round of funding of undisclosed magnitude, led by entrepreneur and investor Jim Sohr.
+13 April 2016: Maize completed a second round, led by entrepreneur and investor Jim Sohr.
 Our 2014 story is below.-Ed.

 MAIZE ANALYTICS, a healthcare information-technology startup led by Vanderbilt University Assistant Professor Daniel Fabbri, Ph.D., is talking with potential future investors about its plans.